Range extender

-A range extender is a fuel-based auxiliary power unit (APU) that extends the range of a battery electric vehicle by driving an electric generator that charges the vehicle's battery.
-This arrangement is known as a series hybrid drivetrain.
-The most commonly used range extenders are internal combustion engines, but fuel-cells or other engine types can be used.
+A range extender is a fuel-based auxiliary power unit (APU) fitted to an electric vehicle that drives an electric generator to recharge the traction battery when it is depleted, thereby extending the vehicle's range beyond what the battery alone provides.
+This series configuration is known as a series hybrid drivetrain, in which the combustion source generates electricity rather than driving the wheels directly.
+The most commonly used range extenders are internal combustion engines, but fuel cells, microturbines, free-piston engines, and other generator types have also been developed.